How to Improve Downspout Drainage

-One inch of rainfall can drop 623 gallons of water onto the roof of a 1,000-square-foot home - and through the gutter downspouts.
+One inch of rainfall drops 623 gallons of water onto the roof of a 1,000-square-foot home -- and through the gutter downspouts.
 The water can cause serious and expensive flooding and foundation problems if it collects around your house.
-Here are several relatively simple solutions for poor downspout drainage, including straight and flexible extensions and various underground piping plans.
+To prevent this, help your downspout drain correctly.
+Here are several simple solutions, including straight and flexible extensions and various underground piping plans.

 Add Downspout Extenders

 If you have well-drained soil sloping away from the foundation, simple downspout extenders may be all you need to improve downspout drainage.
-Consider a straight, folding vinyl extension.
-Another option is the accordion-style flexible extender.
-These extenders can be twisted into any angle to move the downflow away from a patio, for example.
+There are 2 types: a straight, folding vinyl extension or an accordion-style flexible extender.
+These extenders can be twisted into any angle to suit your purpose -- for example, to move the downflow away from a patio.

 Either extension should end on a splashblock.
 Some experts don't give much credence to plastic or cement splashblocks.
 They may not be the perfect solution for downspout drainage issues, but splashblocks at least spread water so it doesn't pool directly under a narrow downspout.